bmegli/realsense-depth-to-vaapi-hevc10/README.md

  - with 10 bit depth encoding
  - stored to disk as example

-See [hardware-video-streaming](https://github.com/bmegli/hardware-video-streaming) for other related projects.

 See [benchmarks](https://github.com/bmegli/realsense-depth-to-vaapi-hevc10/wiki/Benchmarks) on wiki for CPU/GPU usage.

 See [how it works](https://github.com/bmegli/realsense-depth-to-vaapi-hevc10/wiki/How-it-works) on wiki to understand the code

+See [hardware-video-streaming](https://github.com/bmegli/hardware-video-streaming) for other related projects.

 ## Warning

 This program uses video codec for depth map encoding.
 It will not work perfectly.

-If you are not concerned with CPU usage and realtime requirements consider using [HEVC 3D extension](https://hevc.hhi.fraunhofer.de/3dhevc) reference software encoder instead.
+If you are not concerned with CPU usage and realtime requirements consider using [HEVC 3D extension](https://hevc.hhi.fraunhofer.de/3dhevc) reference software encoder.

 ## Platforms